-Testing the shared disks using the vxfentsthdw -m option
+Testing the shared disks using the -m option of vxfentsthdw

 Review the procedure to test the shared disks.
 By default, the utility uses the -m option.

 This procedure uses the /dev/sdx disk in the steps.

 If the utility does not show a message stating a disk is ready, verification has failed.
 Failure of verification can be the result of an improperly configured disk array.
 It can also be caused by a bad disk.